GStreamer/gstreamer/markdown/contribute/index.md

 Existing merge request against the `master` branch, including merged ones, that should be considered for backporting in the future should be labeled with the `Needs backport` label unless there is any specific urgency to get it backported.
-All merge requests with the (`Needs backport`)[needs-backport] label will be regularly considered for backporting by GStreamer developers.
+All merge requests with the [`Needs backport`][needs-backport] label will be regularly considered for backporting by GStreamer developers.

 ### Creating a merge request for backports

-When creating a merge request for backporting changes, include one or more changes in the merge request and ideally all from the (list)[needs-backport] after reviewing them and potentially fixing them to work cleanly with the stable branch.
+When creating a merge request for backporting changes, include one or more changes in the merge request and ideally all from the [`Needs backport`][needs-backport] list after reviewing them and potentially fixing them to work cleanly with the stable branch.

 If there are specific commits or areas of commits where further feedback is needed, please create a task list in the description of the merge request and